gitferry/Grant-program/README.md

 - [VeChain Foundation Medium](https://vechainofficial.medium.com/)

 ### VeChain Dev Community Telegram
-We do not provide hands-on support to applications, but if you face specific technical issues during the developement, please join the [VeChain Dev Community Telegram](https://t.me/VeChainDevCommunity), we will do our best.
+We do not provide hands-on support to applications, but if you face specific technical issues during the development, please join the [VeChain Dev Community Telegram](https://t.me/VeChainDevCommunity), we will do our best.

 ### Other Bounty Programs